Mayi21/PythonPro/README.md

     in server use pick shell script then send a request. select file to upload in console, then choose one host that would upload host ip. click send is done.
     ![5D1415F7-8AD8-4E59-9C58-6892F39F8D62.jpeg](md_image%2F5D1415F7-8AD8-4E59-9C58-6892F39F8D62.jpeg)

+# resource pool
+## base image
+use docker to deploy host with agent.
+Auto management. health check and report instance status

 ## generalize
 use django as server